geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-24/meeting-transcript.md

 So do you have a suggestion for like tagging this in debug information or VIZ?

 ##### **Geohot** [[00:21:53](https://www.youtube.com/watch?v=Dm83mY6ONks&t=1313)]
-Yeah, I guess we could write like, like there's a question where...
+Yeah, I guess we could write like, like there's a question where..
 Yeah.
 Yeah.
 Like, do we want to explicitly track this concept of a long edge?